 In carrying out our affairs, we will follow the principle of "doing ordinary tasks with excellence" while maintaining a high level of awareness of compliance and steadily and appropriately building on each individual task.
 In addition, taking a bottom-up approach to management as our motto, we aim to gain an accurate understanding of customer and regional needs, respond empathetically, and become a more familiar and reliable presence.
 To this end, we are working to reinforce our nationwide network of 152 branches.
 In particular, the integrated branch office manager will continue endeavoring to fulfill the role of the cornerstone of the network.
 Furthermore, in order to reinforce policy-based finance functions, taking into consideration responses to the COVID-19 crisis, we will address organizational operations by reinforcing organizational response capabilities by securing personnel and taking other measures during emergencies, promoting further digitalization, and undertaking measures to carry out proposals made from an on-site perspective to continuously streamline administration including abolishing unnecessary procedures and raise the efficiency of operations.
-When carrying out IT strategies, we will deeply analyze the trends of digitalization of private financial institutions, select the methods most suitable for JFC, and work closely with IT departments with the active participation of individual business units.
+When carrying out IT strategies, we will deeply analyze the trends of digitalization of private financial institutions, select the methods most suitable for JFC.
 We will also address human resource development and utilization and promote diversity by creating rewarding workplaces where employees can maximize their abilities through measures such as telework and staggered commuting times.